The Philosophers of the Stoic School

 - Dionysius of Heraclea, dubbed “the Renegade”, 330 – 250 BC, an important “heterodox” Stoic mentioned by Diogenes Laertius, who abandoned Stoicism in favour of the Cyrenaic school, who viewed pleasure as the chief good in life

 - King Antigonus II Gonatas, ruler of Macedonia, who was interested in philosophy and reputedly attended the lectures of Zeno and was later had his student Persaeus as a court advisor.
 He appears to have greatly admired Zeno, although it’s not clear if he considered himself a Stoic.

 - Sphaerus of Borysthenes, c.
 285 BC – c.
 210 BC, important student of both Zeno and Cleanthes

 Zeno of Tarsus, fl.
 200 BC, was the fourth scholarch.

-- Diogenes of Babylon, c.
+Diogenes of Babylon, c.
 230-150/140 BC, was the fifth scholarch, visited Rome as part of an important ambassadorial delegation, along with the Academic Carneades and the Aristotelian Critolaus

 - Apollodorus of Seleucia, fl.
 150 BC, an important student of Diogenes of Babylon, who may have been influential in promoting the Cynic-Stoic succession reported by Diogenes Laertius (see above).